FAQs For Horse Coverages

 Equine Third Party Liability Coverage is available as an addition to your mortality policy.
 This coverage provides an annual aggregate limit of $25,000.

-You might also want to consider a separate Equine Personal Liability policy which offers limits of $300,000, $500,000, or $1 million for up to five horses with the ability to add additional horses.
+You could also consider a stand-alone Equine Personal Liability policy which offers limits of $300,000, $500,000, or $1 million for up to five horses with the ability to add additional horses.
+The stand-alone policy is not offered in the states of Washington, New Hampshire, Alaska, or Hawaii

 top